 Osmosis is a special case of diffusion.
 Water, like other substances, moves from an area of high concentration to one of low concentration.
 An obvious question is what makes water move at all?
 Imagine a beaker with a semipermeable membrane separating the two sides or halves (Figure 8.11).
-On both sides of the membrane the water level is the same, but there are different concentrations of a dissolved substance, or solute, that cannot cross the membrane (otherwise the concentrations on each side would be balanced by the solute crossing the membrane).
-If the volume of the solution on both sides of the membrane is the same, but the concentrations of solute are different, then there are different amounts of water, the solvent, on either side of the membrane.
+On both sides of the membrane the water level is the same, but there are different concentrations of a dissolved substance, or solute, that cannot cross the membrane (otherwise the concentrations on each side would be balanced by the solute crossing the membrane is the same, but the concentrations of solute are different, then there are different amounts of water, the solvent, on either side of the membrane.